 Unlike humans, dogs and cats do not understand that a teeth cleaning is a helpful procedure.
 Since complete cooperation of the pet is required, general anesthesia is necessary for the dental cleaning to proceed as quickly and as safely as possible.
 We use only the safest inhalant anesthetics and monitoring devices available for the safety of our patients, and for the peace of mind of our pet owners.

-Please contact us with any questions you may have about your pet's oral health, or schedule an appointment at our Bellevue, WA office for pet dental care you can count on.
+Please contact our veterinarian practice with any questions you may have about your pet's oral health, or schedule an appointment at our Bellevue, WA office for pet dental care you can count on.